Azure/azure-powershell/documentation/development-docs/design-guidelines/should-process-confirm-impact.md

 Users can specify the `-WhatIf` parameter to see all the `ShouldProcess` prompts that would occur during execution of a cmdlet, without actually making any changes.

 Some cmdlets required additional confirmation.
 For example, if a cmdlet would destroy existing resources in some circumstances, the cmdlet might detect that condition and prompt the user to verify before continuing.
 Overwriting an existing resource during resource creation, overwriting a file when downloading data, deleting a resource that is currently in use, or deleting a container that contains additional resources are all example of this pattern.
-To implement additional confirmation, and allow scripts to opt out of additional prompts, the above pattern is enhanced with calles to `ShouldContinue()` and the `Force` parameter:
+To implement additional confirmation, and allow scripts to opt out of additional prompts, the above pattern is enhanced with calls to `ShouldContinue()` and the `Force` parameter:

 ```cs
 if (ShouldProcess(target, actionMessage))